-The primary source of information on panel attorney compensation claims is the Statewide Compensation Manual first published in 2019.
-In addition, panel attorneys must adhere to the Judicial Council of California (JCC) and Appellate Indigent Defense Oversight Advisory Committee (AIDOAC) compensation policies on travel, habeas corpus petitions, use of associate counsel, and retaining receipts (see links in the side bar on this page).
-The guidance contained in the Statewide Manual and in the JCC and AIDOAC policies fully applies to First District claims.
+The primary source of information on panel attorney compensation claims is the Statewide Claims Manual first published in 2019.
+In addition, panel attorneys must adhere to the Judicial Council of California (JCC) and Appellate Indigent Defense Oversight Advisory Committee (AIDOAC) compensation policies on travel, habeas corpus petitions, use of associate counsel, and retaining receipts (see links at the bottom of this page).
+The guidance contained in the Statewide Claims Manual and in the JCC and AIDOAC policies fully applies to First District claims.

 For certain topics, however, additional information is provided for Unique First District Claims Policies and Procedures.
 Be sure to consult those unique policies regarding: use of translators, interpreters, experts and investigators.